dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 **2.The Administrative definitions option uses the predifined administrative boundary layers available by default in the module.(FAO GAUL,2015),To define the Area of Interest using this option:**

 - Select **Country** under AOI selection method.
 - In the dropdown list that will appear, select the country or territory in which you want to calculate SDG Indicator 15.4.2.
-In this example, we will select Nepal, as shown below.
+In this example, we will select Nepal, as shown below;

 .. image:: ../_static/sepal/aoi_definition_country.PNG
    :align: center
-   :width: 450
+   :width: 400
    :alt: selecting_nepal

-- Click on **Select Area of Interest (AOI)** and the map will display your selection.
+- Clicking on the :guilabel:`Select Area of Interest (AOI)`  will display a map with your selection.
 A corresponding legend is also displayed.
-The algorithm automatically generates a legend based on the mountain bioclimatic belt classes and the area for each of them as defined in the global mountain map developed by FAO to compute this indicator.
+The algorithm automatically generates a legend based on the mountain bioclimatic belt classes.The area for each of the bioclimatic belts is also displayed.

 .. image:: ../_static/sepal/aoi_defined.PNG
    :align: center